corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 * `rpcUsers`
 * `useTestClock`

 You do not need to specify the node ports because every node has a separate container so no ports conflicts will occur.
 Every node will expose port `10003` for RPC connections.
+Docker will then map these to available ports on your host machine.

 The web servers of the nodes will not be started.
 Instead, you should interact with each node via its shell over SSH - see the [node configuration options](../setup/corda-configuration-file.md) for more information.